AndresTIY/Day37-GenericShoppingCart/readme.md

 #### Current Challenges and Questions

-- add item works fine
+- The "Remove Item" button removes all items of the same name instead of a single item.
-- remove item removes all items of the same name but only the price of single item
+- "Remove Item" Only removes single price.
+If there are multiples of the same item, they all get removed but only one price get's subtracted from the cost
-- uploaded data to backendless but having trouble retrieving data/ran out of time
+- Uploaded data to backendless but having trouble retrieving data/ran out of time